-After 2018 saw record highs for freight demand and rates, demand softened in 2019 due in part to tariffs, manufacturing declines, trade wars, and recession fears.
-Some economists agree that the industry is stabilizing and nearing supply/ demand equilibrium, but other analysts remain mixed on what to expect for the U.S. economy and freight market in 2020, especially in the face of a presidential election and a global pandemic that has added unprecedented stress to our supply chains.
-In the long-term, however, as the overall freight tonnage continues to increase with the U.S. population and slowly growing economy, more drivers and trucks could be necessary to move all the goods required by the American public.
-In addition to economic factors and uncertainty, transportation companies must contend with a driver shortage, regulatory pressures, disruptors upending the industry, and even unexpected variables such as the COVID-19 outbreak which demand immediate and decicive action.
+While 2018 saw record highs for freight demand, demand has softened in 2019 due in part to tariffs, manufacturing declines, trade wars, and recession fears.
+Many economists agree that the industry is stabilizing and nearing supply/demand equilibrium-and that 2019 could be the second best year since the 2008-2009 recession.
+As the overall freight tonnage continues to increase with the U.S. population and modestly growing economy, more drivers and trucks will be necessary to move all the goods needed by the American public in the coming years.
+In addition to economic factors and uncertainty, transportation companies must contend with a driver shortage, regulatory pressures, and disruptors upending the industry.